BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

   }
 ]
 ```
-However, note that it'll take a little longer for your balances to settle, as usual.
+However, note that as always it'll take a while for your balances to settle.
 Be aware that the default transaction fee for 'sendtoaddress' is quite low, which means that it might not placed into the first several blocks, until it's reached enough priority.
 This is usually fine, if you're sending money to someone.
 It's less fine if you're working through a tutorial, wanting to get to the next step.
 The 'settxfee' can be used to set a different fee (per kB).
 But you'll get _much_ more control once you're actually writing raw transactions.

 Mind you, this all isn't necessarily that interesting if you're planning to write your own rawtransactions.
 But, it's a great test so that you can successfully see a transaction leave your machine, taking some of your money with it.

+## Part Three: Sending a Raw Transaction

+We're now ready to create Bitcoin rawtransactions.
+This allows you to send money (as in the interlude above)

 ### Write a Raw Transaction with One Ouput

+### Create a Change Address

 ### Write a Raw Transacrion with Two Outputs